 Date and time: June 8, 2021, 3:00 p.m.
-PDT

-Virtual Meeting Only: As part of our precaution regarding the COVID-19 pandemic, the 2021 Annual Meeting of Shareholders will be held in a virtual meeting format only.
-The meeting can be accessed through www.virtualshareholdermeeting.com/FTV2021 common stock on each matter to be voted upon at the 2021 Annual Meeting of Shareholders ("Annual Meeting")
+PDT Virtual Meeting Only: As part of our precaution regarding the COVID-19 pandemic, the 2021 Annual Meeting of Shareholders will be held in a virtual meeting format only.
+The meeting can be accessed through www.virtualshareholdermeeting.com/FTV2021 Record date: April 12, 2021 Voting: Shareholders of Fortive's common stock at the close of business on April 12, 2021 are entitled to one vote per share of common stock on each matter to be voted upon at the 2021 Annual Meeting of Shareholders ("Annual Meeting") Participating at the Meeting: Shareholders who wish to participate at the meeting should review the instructions set forth under "Annual Meeting Participation" on page 8